Teycir/Chuckle/README.md

 **Chuckle** turns any text on the web into viral memes in seconds.
 Highlight text, right-click, and let AI create the perfect meme for you.

 Think of it as your personal meme generator that lives in your browser.
 No design skills needed—just highlight, click, and share.
-Fully open-source and free to use.
+Everything stays on your computer—no tracking, no data collection, no ads.
+Fully open-source.

 ### ✨ What Can Chuckle Do?

+- 🆓 **Free to Use** - Get 1,500 free memes every day using Google AI Studio's free tier
+- 🔒 **Your Privacy is Safe** - Everything stays on your computer, no tracking
-- 🎯 **Instant Memes** - Highlight text, right-click, get a meme in 2-3 seconds
+- ⚡ **Super Fast** - Get a meme in 2-3 seconds, try different templates instantly
 - 🤖 **AI-Powered** - Gemini 2.5 Flash picks the perfect meme template for your text
-- 🎲 **Regenerate Variants** - Don't like the first meme?
-Click to try another template instantly
-- 🔒 **Your Privacy is Safe** - Everything stays on your computer, no tracking
 - 🌍 **Speaks Your Language** - Available in English, Spanish, French, and German
-- 🌙 **Dark Mode** - Beautiful animated backgrounds that are easy on your eyes
+- 🎨 **20 Meme Templates** - Drake, Distracted Boyfriend, Woman Yelling at Cat, and 17 more
-- 🚀 **Social Sharing** - Share instantly to Twitter, Reddit, LinkedIn, or Email
+- **Social Sharing** - Share instantly to Twitter, LinkedIn, or Email
 - 📊 **Analytics Dashboard** - Track your meme stats, top templates, and share counts
-- 🔥 **Trending Insights** - See your most-used templates, rising stars, and untried options
 - ✏️ **Edit Meme Text** - Click to edit text directly, no need to regenerate
-- 🎨 **Template Browser** - Discover all 20 available meme templates
-- 📋 **One-Click Copy** - Copy to clipboard instantly
-- 🆓 **Free to Use** - Get 1,500 free memes every day using Google AI Studio's free tier
-- 🏷️ **Smart Organization** - Tag and favorite your memes for easy access
-- 📚 **History Panel** - Browse all your created memes with search and filters
-- ⌨️ **Keyboard Shortcuts** - Alt+M (generate), R (regenerate), F (favorite), C (copy), T (tag), H (history)
+- ⌨️ **Keyboard Shortcuts** - Press `Alt+M` for instant meme generation from selected text
-- 🔄 **Undo Support** - Easily revert changes to favorites and tags
-- 📤 **Export Data** - Download all your memes as JSON backup

 ### Why Use Chuckle?